BestJuly/just_for_fun/README.md

 Use python code to do some interesting things.
 If it is helpful to you, please add a star, thank you.

+## download_CVPR2017.py
+**Instructions**: This can be used to download all papers in CVPR2017.
+The supplement will not be download if you use this code.
+* Change the local path `localDir` and run the code.
+The default path is `E:\CVPR2017`.
+* After a cup of coffee, all papers have been downloaded.

 ## download_cvpr2016.py
 **Instructions**: This can be used to download all papers in CVPR2016.
 * Change the local path `localDir` and run the code.